The Ontos Was America’s Armored Shotgun

 Michael Scudder and the veterans of the 1st Anti-Tank Battalion, 1st Marine Division, and the 3rd Anti-Tank Battalion, 3rd Marine Division, have left us a fascinating body of lore about the development and deployment of the Ontos, which Pres.
 John F. Kennedy once dubbed a “weird little bugger.”
 More than just another zany mid-century weapon, the story of the M-50A1 offers a powerful lesson in adaptation.

 The Ontos — which actually means “thing” in ancient Greek — was proposed at the end of the Korean War as an air-transportable anti-tank vehicle for the U.S. Army and Marine Corps.
 As an armored vehicle, the Thing had its charms and its challenges.

 “The engine/transmission combination reminded me of the highly modified hydromatic transmissions being used on the drag strips of the early 1960s,” Scudder, a former hot-rodder prior to joining the Marines, noted.

 At only nine tons, the Ontos could handle rice paddies and muddy roads with its wide farm-boy treads, and although lightly armored, it was tough enough to take light gunfire while maneuvering to position.

 The ultimate proof of a weapon's effectiveness is its impact on the enemy.
-If Marine commanders had little love for the Ontos, the NVA had even less: again and again the Ontos crewmen interviewed by Scudder emphasized the fear the North Vietnamese had of the Ontos and the care they took to avoid contact with them.
+If Marine commanders had little love for the Ontos, the North Vietnamese had even less.
+Again and again the Ontos crewmen interviewed by Scudder emphasized the fear the North Vietnamese had of the Thing and the care the guerrillas took to avoid contact with them.